Shabirahmad427/automate_charmmff_packmol_amber/README.md

-# automate_charmm_packmol_amber
+# automate_CHARMMff_packmol_amber

-This workflow uses your `pdb2pqr` protonation assignment at `pH 5.5` as the source of truth, then maps it into CHARMM/psfgen naming.
+This workflow uses your `pdb2pqr` protonation assignment at `pH 5.5` as the source of truth, then maps it into CHARMMff/psfgen naming.

 Pipeline: